 - Difficulty quieting racing thoughts

-Although there are varying degrees of these symptoms from mild to severe, it’s important to seek treatment if any of them are causing a significant impairment in important areas, such as your relationships (especially your relationship with your baby), your ability to communicate and process your thoughts effectively, and your desire to be around others (as opposed to isolating from the support system you may have in place).
+Although there are varying degrees of these symptoms from mild to severe, it’s important to seek treatment if any of them are causing a significant impairment in important areas, such as your relationships (especially your relationship with your baby), your ability to communicate and process your thoughts effectively, and your desire to be around others (isolating from the support system you may have in place).

 If you are connecting to some of the symptoms mentioned above but you are still unsure if treatment is necessary or would be helpful, you can call me for a brief assessment over the phone.
 You can also complete the Edinburgh Postnatal Depression Scale1 (EPDS) here and we can discuss the results in our consultation.